- Contact Us

-Join SFSS Out On Campus at multiple virtual events throughout the summer term.
-Events include LGBTea, The Remote Game Agenda, Remote Breakfast Club, WriteOUT!, and a weekly screening of Sex Education (Netflix TV show).
+Join SFSS Out On Campus at multiple virtual events throughout the fall term.
+Events include The Game Agenda, Hands On!
+Weekly Crafting Circle, and Queer Movie Mondays.

 Health & Counselling Services

 Our team of medical professionals are here on all three campuses to support your health and well-being.
-Book a medical appointment or a counselling appointment with us today, or check out our workshops and programs that run throughout the year to support your success at SFU.
+Book a medical appointment or a counselling appointment with us today, or check out our virtual programs that run throughout the year to support your success at SFU.

 When booking an initial appointment, you can ask to see our Health Nurse.
 Our Health Nurse can help triage your needs and identify an appropriate provider.
 Conversely, you can contact Out On Campus for suggestions prior to booking.

 Monday to Friday